European leaders, aid arrive in Irma-struck Caribbean

 Priority is being given to the most vulnerable, including families living in shelters, families with malnourished children, female-headed households, pregnant and nursing women, and the elderly, the WFP said.

-Speaking in Guadeloupe, Macron promised to rebuild the French territories flattened by Hurricane Irma, namely St. Martin and St. Barts.
+Speaking in Guadeloupe, Macron promised to rebuild the French territories flattened by Irma, namely St. Martin and St. Barts.

 "I am here to talk about reconstruction," he said.
 "When such a thing happens, life is never the same again.
 I want to rebuild not just a new life but also a better life."

-King Willem-Alexander of the Netherlands visited St. Maarten on Monday, and the British Foreign Secretary Boris Johnson was due to touch down in Anguilla later Tuesday, the Foreign Office told CNN.
+King Willem-Alexander of the Netherlands visited St. Maarten on Monday, and British Foreign Secretary Boris Johnson touched down in Barbados later Tuesday to oversee relief efforts.

 Although there has been criticism of the respective governments' response in France and in the Netherlands, whose territory St. Maarten saw looting and violence, it is the UK government that has come under the most fire.